barijaona/cntlm-gss/README.md

 On macOS, the __cntlm.xcodeproj__ can be opened with Xcode, as an alternative to the `.configure / make` process described above.

-- The project will use Xcode's default compiler (`clang`) rather than `gcc`.
-- You will find the executable inside the `~/Library/Developer/Xcode/DerivedData` folder.
+You will find the executable inside the `~/Library/Developer/Xcode/DerivedData` folder.

-- `Release` builds  are universal binaries combining Intel and Apple Silicon code.
+Archive builds  are universal binaries combining Intel and Apple Silicon code.

 ## Running against a proxy supporting Kerberos